scalar-labs/scalardb/docs/backup-restore.md

 That means that you need to create a consistent snapshot by dumping all tables in a single transaction.
 For example, you can use `mysqldump` command with `--single-transaction` option in MySQL and `pg_dump` command in PostgreSQL to achieve that.
 Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature, which satisfies the requirement.

+## Scalar DB server

+Since the Scalar DB server implements [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface, we can easily pause/unpause it as mentioned in [Cassandra](#Cassandra).
+So we can take a transactionally-consistent backup for Scalar DB by pausing the Scalar DB server, taking backups of all the tables, and unpausing the Scalar DB server.
+If you use Cassandra, you can use [Cassy](https://github.com/scalar-labs/cassy) integrated with `scalar-admin`.
+Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.